roberthobblebottom/aiap15-Ng-Guangren-Ryan-680H/README.md

 Metrics are also saved after the analysis for analysis later with proper metrics names, classifiers names and datetime all in the name for easier distinction between them. `optimization_trace_single_method_plotly()` can plot the accuracy over iterations to see said trends.

-`ax_optimise()` is central to bayesian optimisation.`StratifiedKFold` is used because as seen in a bar plot of labels in `eda.ipynb`, the dataset is highly imbalanced.
+`ax_optimise()` is central to bayesian optimisation.`StratifiedKFold` is used because as seen in a bar plot of labels in `eda.ipynb`, the dataset is highly imbalanced. `StratifiedKFold` helps to prevent data leakage.

 `base()` does the fittin and predicting after hyperparameter tuning is completed.
 More metrics are captured at this point such as confusion table metirces

 # Explaination of Algorithms choosen:

-`Random Forest` and `Histogram Gradient Boosting Trees` are used and commonly used in analysis because ensembles helps to improve generalisability and rombustness over single estimator.
+`Random Forest`,  `ada boost` and `Histogram Gradient Boosting Tree` are used and commonly used in analysis because ensembles helps to improve generalisability and rombustness over single estimator.

-`Histogram Gradient Boosting Trees` is able to handle large amount of data better than `Gradient Boosting Trees` as it uses bins to reduce amount of number or to quantify the conintues values to a descrete set
+`Histogram Gradient Boosting Trees` is able to handle large amount of data better than `Gradient Boosting Trees` as it uses bins to reduce amount of number or to quantify the conintues values to a descrete set.

+`ada boost` is a generalisation of `Gradient Boosting Tree`. `SVM` is not used as that is for binary classification while this dataset have 3 classes.

 # Explaination of Metrics used: